POSTED BY July 18, 2017 COMMENTS (12)ON

 If you decide to invest Rs 10,000 on the 25th of every month for the next 10 yrs, will you be able to do it consistently for the next 120 months (10 yrs X 12 months)?

 Trust me, it’s a lot of work and very hard to act in a robotic fashion.

-Compare this will an auto mode, where you have setup your SIP (automatic monthly deduction in mutual funds) or a recurring deposit (for those who don’t think mutual funds are their cup of tea), and the money automatically gets deducted from your bank account (considering you have the balance) and then gets invested without your intervention.
+Compare this will an auto mode, where you have set up your SIP (automatic monthly deduction in mutual funds) or a recurring deposit (for those who don’t think mutual funds are their cup of tea), and the money automatically gets deducted from your bank account (considering you have the balance) and then gets invested without your intervention.

 Which one of these options do you feel will be in your interest?

-Most of the people think that each month of a certain date they will invest some X amount on a regular basis, but they are not able to do it on consistent basis.
+Most people think that each month of a certain date they will invest some X amount on a regular basis, but they are not able to do it on a consistent basis.
 They either lack in discipline or they are so consumed in other areas of life, that they are not able to follow what they promised themselves.

 Due to this, their financial life suffers.
-The money does not get transferred from bank to the investments and eventually gets spent.
+The money does not get transferred from the bank to the investments and eventually gets spent.

 Trust me, even if you are the KING of indiscipline, the auto investing will create wealth for you!